 - 1 Tablespoon of fresh grated ginger

 - Remove the outermost leaves from the cabbage and lightly rinse it off.
 Don't remove too many leaves, just about the four outermost leaves.
 Next, chop the cabbage in to small pieces or shreds.

 - Once the cabbage is all chopped up, place a large mixing bowl on your kitchen scale, set it to weigh in grams and tare off the weight of the bowl.
+(Taring/Zeroing the scale with a container on it subtracts the weight of the container, allowing you to weigh only what is added to the container).
 Add the chopped cabbage, the shredded beets, and the ginger to the bowl on the scale and record the write down the weight of the mixture.